 Like the 1980’s, toy companies in the 1990’s continue to make millions of dollars by selling toys, board games to kids across the globe.
 Toys based on specific franchises were popular fads during the decade such as Power Rangers, Tickle Me Elmo, Bop It, Silly Putty, Pokémon etc.

 1995 was an important year for Disney, with the help of Pixar, they successfully produced a groundbreaking film called Toy Story.
 It became a gamechanger to the animation department, merchandise also boosted more profits and Pixar went on to impact other major studios.
 Like this film called Small Soldiers.

-Small Soldiers came out in 1998, it received mixed reviews from critics, it was a modest commercial hit at the box office.
+Small Soldiers came out in 1998. (same year The Big Lebowski came out) It received mixed reviews from critics, it was a modest commercial hit at the box office.
 The negative reactions was due to the film’s target audience if it was marketed for kids or an older audience.

 Like Toy Story, Small Soldiers attempted to replicate the success of the film by coming up with merchandise consisting of action figures, a video game for the PlayStation, a board game, and a limited time meal from Burger King called “The Rodeo Burger.”
 I used to own the action figures, until I had to give them away to earn some extra cash, nowadays the toys are rare to find and they’re expensive to buy on Amazon & Ebay.